-Actuarial assumptions used to determine MEAG Power's OPEB liability, measured as of December 31, 2018 and 2017, were as follows:
+Actuarial assumptions used to determine MEAG Power's OPEB liability, measured as of December 31, 2019 and 2018, were as follows:

-Inflation 2.50% Salary Increases 4.00% Discount Rate 4.10% for actuarial valuation December 31, 2018 Healthcare cost trend rates Not applicable for eligible retirees, as the benefit payable is a fixed amount that does not vary with healthcare cost trends.
+Inflation 2.50% Salary Increases 4.00% Discount Rate 2.74% for actuarial valuation December 31, 2019 Healthcare cost trend rates Not applicable for eligible retirees, as the benefit payable is a fixed amount that does not vary with healthcare cost trends.
 For a minimal number of grandfathered participants, an appropriate graded trend scale was used.
-Mortality RP-2014 Mortality table, Male and Female, adjusted to 2006 and projected generationally using the MP-2018 Projection Scale.
+Mortality PUB-2010 General Employees Mortality table, Male and Female, projected generationally using the MP-2019 Projection Scale.